-Make a Christmas sweater with lights for any ugly Christmas sweater party that you are attending.
+Make your very own Christmas sweater with lights for an ugly Christmas sweater party that you are attending!
 This is actually a really quick and easy craft idea and you will absolutely love the results.

-- Green sweater with plain front
+- Green sweater with a plain front

 - Green tinsel garland

 - Artificial Christmas light garland

 DIY Tips For Making An Ugly Christmas Sweater With Lights

 Before you get to the detailed instructions in the craft card, here are some tips that will help you out.